We aim to:

 In the first three years Biology is taught as a separate science.
 Pupils are introduced to the world of living organisms and cover many of the basic topics that are fundamental to the study of Biology.

-- cells and microscopy
+- microscopes and cells

 - human reproduction